Differential syntactic and semantic encoding in LLMs: Conclusion

-Finally, we showed that our ablations also affect two downstream probes in the expected ways, and, in this case as well, it is possible to dissociate syntax and semantics to a significant extent.
+Finally, we showed that our ablations also affect two downstream probes in the expected ways, and, in this case as well, it is possible to dissociate syntax and semantics.

 The main takeaways are as follows.
 First, we confirmed with a new methodology that there is a ``semantic core'' in the way LLMs process linguistic data, concentrated in their inner layers.
 Second, an important portion of the syntactic and semantic information present in LLM sentence representations is encoded linearly, providing further evidence for linear coding as a general mechanism through which LLMs combine information.
-Third, syntactic and semantic information are to some degree separable, although it seems easier to independently access syntactic information than the opposite.
+Third, syntactic and semantic information are to some degree separable, although it seems easier to independently capture syntactic information than the opposite.
 This is compatible with views from linguistics seeing syntax as an autonomous module of language.
-If this observation was confirmed in further studies, it could point to the autonomy of syntax as a universal property of linguistic representations, emerging in cognitive systems as different as human minds/brains and LLMs.
+If this observation is confirmed in further studies, it could point to the autonomy of syntax as a universal property of linguistic representations, emerging in cognitive systems as different as human minds/brains and LLMs.

 In future research, we want to combine our method to decouple syntax and semantics with a decomposition of neural activity into different time scales along the lines of \citet{fourier-LLMs}, under the hypothesis that syntax and semantics are predominantly encoded in high- and low-frequency bands, respectively.
-This would be consistent with our observation that syntax similarities are higher for concatenated tokens and semantic similarities for averaged representations, given that concatenated representations contain the highest frequencies, and the averaged representation itself is the lowest frequency mode.
+This would be consistent with our observation that syntax similarities are higher for concatenated tokens and semantic similarities for averaged representations, given that concatenated representations contain the highest frequencies (encoding changes in neural activity between nearby tokens), and the averaged representation itself is the lowest frequency mode (merging information from all tokens).